p-argento/uni/OP/utils_svm/SVM_IP from Medium.md

 \lambda_i\geq0\\
 \end{cases}}$$
 > Which one is for equality constraints?
 They are both used for adding the inequality constraints of the initial problem.
+> Because they can all be expressed as inequalities

 *4. Complementary Slackness Conditions*
 When constrains are inactive (meaning = 0), then calculating lagrange multipliers makes no sense.